 In the loan underwriting process, we rely on information provided by potential borrowers and other third parties, including mortgage brokers and insurers.
 We may also rely on the representations of potential borrowers and third parties as to the accuracy and completeness of that information.
-Our financial performance may be negatively impacted if this information is intentionally misleading or does not fairly represent the financial condition of the potential borrower and is not detected by our internal controls.
+Our financial performance may be negatively impacted if this information is intentionally misleading or does not fairly represent the financial condition of the potential borrower.